Parsadan Gorgijanidze: Career

-Chronicle and overal literary efforts
+Works

 A manuscript of Gorgijanidze's untitled chronicle was discovered by the Georgian scholar Platon Ioseliani in 1841 and was conventionally named The History of Georgia by the 19th-century scholars of Georgia Marie-Félicité Brosset and Teimuraz Bagrationi.
 It is a voluminous work which seems to have been completed by the author by 1694 or 1696 while living in Isfahan.
 The chronicle relates the Georgian history from the ascension of Christianity in Georgia in the 4th century down to the late 17th century.
 Gorgijanidze's account of his contemporary events is of special value.
 He made extensive use of foreign, primarily Persian, historical works in order to confirm or supplement information from native Georgian sources.
 The chronicles contain also autobiographic information and is written in vernacular Georgian apparently because of the author's poor knowledge of the contemporary standards of Georgian literary language.

 Gorgijanidze was also actively involved in the editing, versification and rewriting of the Georgian versions of the Shahnameh epic.
 Amongst the several major works Gorgijanidze translated into Georgian, there was the Jāmeʿ-e abbāsi, a book written by Sheikh Baha'i on Shia jurisprudence.
 He also composed a trilingual Georgian-Arabic-Persian dictionary.